img

 What is Edge Computing?

 Edge computing is a distributed open-stage computing framework near the things or information sources at the system edge.
 It coordinates the abilities of systems, networks, and applications.
-By conveying edge-intelligent administrations, edge computing meets the critical prerequisites of industry digitalization for lithe networks, real-time applications, information streamlining, application insight, security, and protection insurance.
+By delivering edge-intelligent services, edge computing meets the critical requirements of industry digitalization, including credentialing services, by providing agile networks, real-time applications, data optimization, application intelligence, security, and privacy protection.

 Edge computing is defined in a variety of ways by people of different fields and interests.